Nael-Studio/nael-platform/README.md

 bun run src/main.ts
 ```

-This generates a Bun-native project with `NL FrameworkFactory`, logging, configuration, and starter HTTP endpoints already wired up.
+This generates a Bun-native project with `NLFactory`, logging, configuration, and starter HTTP endpoints already wired up.

 While the API is still in flux, you can also experiment locally by cloning the repository and running the examples: